2016–17 Drexel Dragons men's basketball team

 The 2016–17 Drexel Dragons men's basketball team represented Drexel University during the 2016–17 NCAA Division I men's basketball season.
 The Dragons, led by first year head coach Zach Spiker, played their home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania as members of the Colonial Athletic Association.
 They finished the season 9–23, 3–15 in CAA play to finish in last place.
 They lost in the first round of the CAA tournament to James Madison.

 Previous season

 The 2015–16 Drexel Dragons finished the season with a record of 6–25 after losing to Hofstra in the 2016 CAA men's basketball tournament.
 The team went 3–15 in the CAA regular season, finishing 9th.

-On March 7, 2016, following the end of the season, Bruiser Flint was fired as head basketball coach after 15 seasons with the team.
+On March 7, 2016, after the end of the season, Bruiser Flint was fired as head basketball coach after 15 seasons with the team.

 On March 24, 2016, Drexel announced that Zach Spiker was hired to replace Bruiser Flint as head coach.